Designing MiFID II Best-Execution Reports for Buy-Side PMs

 Design choices that matter more than they look

 Time-to-fill as a distribution, not a mean.
 Showing the mean time-to-fill is actively misleading — a venue with a 12ms mean and a 180ms p99 is a venue with an information-leakage problem.
 I always show the full distribution as a small histogram or boxplot in the row.
+The p95 column in the venue grid is the minimum; the histogram is what surfaces the tail.

 Export everything.
 Buy-side PMs live in spreadsheets.
 Every drill-down must be CSV-exportable with one click, headers preserved, so they can paste into their own TCA model without reformatting.
 If the UI is a dead end for data, the PM will stop using it within two weeks.
+This is not a nice-to-have — it is the usage-retention floor for a tool that competes with "I'll just ask the desk."

 What I push back on

 Compliance teams often ask for the report surface to double as the client-facing RTS 28 publication.
 It should not.
 The public RTS 28 is a static annual artefact in a prescribed ESMA format; it does not need a UI.
 The internal best-ex surface is a living tool for decision-making.
 Conflating the two produces a page that is too complex for regulators and too dumbed-down for PMs.
 Ship two things.
+The compliance team's instinct to merge them is understandable — one thing to maintain, one thing to audit.
+But the audiences are different and the success criteria are opposite: the regulatory artefact succeeds by being complete and filed; the PM tool succeeds by being used on Monday morning.

 The regulatory driver for best-ex is not going away — ESMA's 2024 MiFID II review kept Article 27 largely intact and tightened the monitoring obligation.
 The firms that treat it as a PDF-generation problem will keep producing unreadable PDFs.
 The ones that treat it as a product-design problem will give their PMs a surface that actually moves execution quality.
-That is the whole argument.

 Related work